 How to treat diarrhea in calves?

-Treating diarrhea in calves mainly involves keeping them hydrated with oral electrolytes or IV fluids if they’re very weak.
+Treating diarrhea in calves mainly focuses on keeping them hydrated with oral electrolytes or IV fluids if they’re very weak.
 They should still get small, regular feedings of milk or milk replacer, and probiotics can help settle the gut.
-A clean pen reduces the risk of new infections, and a vet should guide any medicines or follow-up care.
+A clean pen also helps to reduce the risk of new infections, and a vet should guide any medicines or follow-up care.

 What does BVD look like?